DocumentWDP-9a

 • Keys in diags MUST be CompactID format (5 alphanumeric characters)

-• Represents errors from a single service, library, or application
+• Represents diagnostics from a single service, library, or application

 • MUST NOT include namespaces index field